|

 Exhale to Inhale was founded by Zoë LePage while she was a student at Barnard College.
 LePage identified an unmet need in the scope of services offered to survivors of sexual and domestic violence and worked with volunteers to bring trauma-informed yoga classes to shelters, rape crisis centers, and nonprofits in and around NYC.
 We're celebrating our ten-year anniversary; see more here.

 We are 501c3, and we are funded primarily by individual donations, corporate sponsors (e.g., Flamingo), and a modest fee-for-service program.
 We do not receive government, state, or city funding.
+What services do you offer?
+We offer a weekly community class open to survivors everywhere, live on

-We partner with over 50 nonprofits in New York City and in six states to bring trauma-informed yoga classes to survivors at places they would not otherwise be available.
+yoga classes to survivors at places they would not otherwise be available.
 Our online community classes and our training program are available online via Zoom to anyone.
-We train the NYC Mayor’s Office Family Justice Center staff with a six-hour training.
+We train the NYC

+Who provides classes?
+What training is required?
 Once provided by volunteers, we now hire trauma-informed yoga teachers to join our team.
 Many have completed our scholarship program, and all are trained in trauma-informed yoga.
 Our goal is to reflect the communities that we serve.
+Our 16-Hour Trauma-Informed Yoga Training program is open to yoga

-Our 16-Hour Trauma-Informed Yoga Training program is open to yoga teachers, healthcare professionals, and other allies.
+teachers, healthcare professionals, and other allies.
 Every graduate of the program is eligible for ten continuing education classes at no charge on an annual basis.
 These classes are taught by our teachers; sometimes we bring in subject matter experts and then open the class to our broader community.
 Our next one is on April 24.

 Partners